Newbury, Berkshire: Bus services

+Reading Buses operates the 'jet black' 1 route to Thatcham, Theale and Reading.

-Stagecoach South operates routes 7 and 7A to Woolton Hill & Andover, and route 32 (formally the 'Link') to Basingstoke.
+Stagecoach South operates route 32 (formerly the 'Link') to Kingsclere, North Hampshire Hospital and Basingstoke.

-Thames Travel, operates routes X24 and X34 to Harwell Campus and Didcot, funded jointly between the Harwell Campus and West Berkshire Council's government-issued Bus Service Improvement Plan funding.
+Thames Travel operates routes X24 and X34 to Harwell Campus and Didcot.

-Swindon's Bus Company, operates route X20, a once-weekly "shopper" service from Marlborough.
+Swindon's Bus Company operates route X20, a once-weekly 'shopper' service from Marlborough and Hungerford.

+Stagecoach South operated services 7 and 7A to Woolton Hill and Andover until 30 August 2025, when funding cuts resulted in their cancellation.

-National Express previously served Newbury, most recently route 402 towards Reading's Mereoak Park & Ride, Heathrow Airport and London, under contract to Newbury & District.
+National Express previously served Newbury, most recently in 2022, with route 402 to Reading's Mereoak Park & Ride, Heathrow Airport and London, under contract to Newbury & District.

 Newbury bypass

 The town's location at the intersection of the routes from London to Bristol and from Southampton to Birmingham made it, for many years, a transport bottleneck.
 In 1963 a dual carriageway was built east of the town centre to ease congestion and the opening of the M4 motorway in 1971 moved the intersection of these major trunk routes 3 mi north of the town, to Chieveley.
 The ring road around the town still suffered serious congestion and the Newbury bypass was proposed in 1981.
 The plans were approved in 1990.
 The road was built and finally opened in 1998.
 In August 2004, the improved A34-M4 junction was re-opened which allowed north–south traffic on the A34 to completely bypass the earlier roundabout at the M4.
 This junction continued to be improved, with new road markings and traffic signals completed in 2008.